dndubins/MLX90641/README.txt

 * The example sketch "MLX90641_basicRead.ino" illustrates a simple reading with basic temperature output to the Serial Monitor.
 * The example sketch "MLX90641_processing.ino" formats the output for a processing sketch, to draw a heat map.
 * The example sketch "MLX90641_Heatmap.pde" is a processing sketch to make the heat map, with a simple control panel.
+* The file "FAB-MLX90641-001-A.1.zip" is a Gerber and Drill file if you would like to print a PCB for the sensor.

 Datasheet: Melexis.
 "MLX90641 16x12 IR Array Datasheet", Revision 4 - September 14, 2023.
 3901090641